Project Management Certificate

 This program provides the professional education to lead complex projects effectively from inception to close-out.

-Blending theory with practice, this program is aligned with the Project Management Institute's (PMI) Project Management Body of Knowledge (PMBOK), and emphasizes individual and organizational leadership characteristics in project management.
+Blending theory with practice, this program is aligned with the Project Management Institute's (PMI)® Project Management Body of Knowledge (PMBOK®Guide), and emphasizes individual and organizational leadership characteristics in project management.
 Upon completion of the program, students are prepared to plan, schedule and implement complex projects within industrial, service, governmental or nonprofit organizations.

-In addition, the program covers all the discipline areas required by PMI to sit for the Project Management Professional (PMP) certification exam.
-We also have a three-day PMP® Exam Workshop that prepares you for the PMP® Certification Exam.
+In addition, the program covers all the discipline areas required by PMI® to sit for the Project Management Professional (PMP)® certification exam.

 View schedule and campus locations: